Cost of A Home Inspection: What are you paying for?

 However, the value of a quality inspector is not merely the tangible dollars saved, but the intangible.
 The knowledge, expertise and time spent during and after the inspection, documenting and answering questions.
 The future time and money saved by finding issues early or by identifying preventative maintenance items to stop future problems.

-Our baseline time for an inspection is between 2.5 and 3 hours and goes up quickly based on the size of the house.
+Our baseline time for an inspection is between 3 to 3.5 hours and goes up quickly based on the size of the house.
 This allows us to slow down and take a methodical approach to the inspection.

 Ultimately, It’s the knowledge, experience, training, tools, references, information and guidance that a quality inspector brings to the table when performing the inspection that provides incalculable value, and THAT is what you are paying for.
 That is the value we are providing for the simple cost of the inspection.